3 direct crossings to Ireland from France

 Travel tip: book early for peak season trips to Ireland from France

 The ferries between France and Ireland fill up pretty quickly when peak season approaches.
-Make sure to book well in advance to guarantee your crossing and find a nice quote for your trip.
+Book well in advance to guarantee your crossing and find an excellent quote for your trip.

 Ferries to Ireland from France

-The ferries from France to Ireland are particular popular during peak / summer season.
-A lot of Irish tourists will be returning via this crossing from a well deserved vacation but it's also an interesting route for Europeans looking to visit Ireland and travel by ferry.
-From Spain there is a direct ferry to Ireland but for example from the Netherlands, Denmark, Germany, Belgium and Italy there aren't so then the ferry route from France to Ireland can be an interesting way of travelling to Ireland.
+The ferries from France to Ireland are popular during the peak/summer season.
+Many Irish tourists will be returning via this crossing from a well-deserved vacation, but it's also an exciting route for Europeans looking to visit Ireland and travel by ferry.

 The ferries to Ireland from France are the following:

-Depending on where you need or want to be in Ireland you could choose for a ferry on one of these routes.
-On all ferries you can take the car and in most cases it is a night crossing.
+You could choose a ferry on one of these routes depending on where you need or want to be in Ireland.
+You can take the car on all ferries; in most cases, it is a night crossing.

-The shortest crossing is the crossing from Roscoff to Cork which takes you to Ireland from France in around 14 hours over the Channel and the Irish Sea.
+The shortest crossing is from Roscoff to Cork which takes you to Ireland from France in around 14 hours over the Channel and the Irish Sea.
+Rosslare to Dunkirk is one of the newest crossings.

 Taking the ferry from the European mainland to Ireland is a comfortable way of starting your vacation, and it's also handy if you want to take your car along on vacation.